liferay/liferay-docs/develop/tutorials/articles/roles-and-permissions/checking-permissions.markdown

         PermissionChecker permissionChecker =
             themeDisplay.getPermissionChecker();

-Next, you'll optimize permission checking by creating helper classes to do most of the heavy lifting.
+Next, you'll take a look at how helper classes are implemented.
+Helper classes optimize permission checking and do most of the heavy lifting.

-### Creating Helper Classes for Permission Checking
+## Helper Classes for Permission Checking

 Helper classes streamline your code.
 They encapsulate the use of `permissionChecker` and the names of the resources for a specific portlet.
 This